Caroline Westrup

-Caroline Westrup (born 11 February 1986) is a Norwegian-Swedish professional golfer.
-She represented Sweden until she acquired Norwegian citizenship in 2015.
+Caroline Westrup Gaeta (born 11 February 1986) is a Norwegian-Swedish professional golfer and coach who played on the LPGA Tour and Ladies European Tour.
+She was runner-up at the 2005 Ladies Finnish Masters, individual medalist at the 2006 Espirito Santo Trophy, and won the 2015 Sioux Falls GreatLIFE Challenge.
+She represented Sweden until acquiring Norwegian citizenship in 2015.

-Early life
+Early life and education

-Westrup moved from her home of Åhus, Sweden to Bærum, Norway at age 11 after her father, Charlie Westrup, was appointed head coach of the Norwegian Golf Association.
-At 16 she moved to Perstorp, Sweden to attend the Swedish National Golf Gymnasium from which she graduated in 2005.
+Westrup grew up in Åhus, Sweden before moving to Bærum, Norway at age 11 after her father, Charlie Westrup, was appointed head coach of the Norwegian Golf Federation.
+At 16 she returned to Sweden to attend the Swedish National Golf Gymnasium in Perstorp, from which she graduated in 2005.

+Westrup attended Florida State University from 2005 to 2009, where she majored in sports management and recorded five wins in collegiate competition.
+She were a two-time NGCA All-American First Team selection and four-time All-Atlantic Coast Conference (ACC) Scholar-Athlete selection.
+She competed in the NCAA Championships three times, in 2006 with her teammates and in 2007 and 2008 as an individual.
+Westrup was inducted into the FSU Athletic Hall of Fame in 2019, and the WGCA Hall of Fame in 2024.

 Amateur career

-She majored in sport management and minored in communications at Florida State University, and recorded five wins in collegiate competition.
-She were a two-time NGCA All-American First Team selection (2006, 2007) and four-time All-Atlantic Coast Conference (ACC) Scholar Athlete selection (2006–09).

 Westrup had a successful amateur career and was part of the Swedish national team from 2001, including the team that finished silver medalist at the 2002 European Girls' Team Championship in Turin.
-In 2002, she finished third at the British Girls Championship.
+In 2002, she was third in strokeplay at the Girls Amateur Championship.

-She was part of the winning European team at the 2003 Junior Solheim Cup, and the Swedish team winning the 2005 European Lady Junior Team Championship in the Netherlands (with a six-person team including Anna Nordqvist and Pernilla Lindberg).
+She was part of the winning European team at the 2003 Junior Solheim Cup at Bokskogen Golf Club, and the Swedish team winning the 2006 European Lady Junior's Team Championship in the Netherlands (with a six-person team including Anna Nordqvist and Pernilla Lindberg).

 Representing Sweden, Westrup was the low individual scorer at the 2006 Espirito Santo Trophy in Stellenbosch, South Africa, with a score of 8-under-par 280.
 The Swedish team finished tied with the host nation, but South Africa was declared the winner, since their third player had a lower score than Sweden's third player, in the third round.
 The initial tiebreaker, the final round non-counting score of the respective teams, was equal.

-While still an amateur, Westrup finished runner-up at the 2005 Ladies Finnish Masters, her best result on the Ladies European Tour.
-She won the 2005 Swedish Junior Stroke-play Championship over 72 holes at Jönköping Golf Club in September, with a 3-under-par score of 277, nine strokes ahead of nearest competitor.
+While still an amateur, Westrup finished runner-up at the 2005 Ladies Finnish Masters a stroke behind Lisa Holm Sørensen, her best result on the Ladies European Tour.
+She won the 2005 Swedish Junior Strokeplay Championship at Jönköping Golf Club, with a 3-under-par score of 277, nine strokes ahead of nearest competitor.

-She finished third in the team portion of the 2007 Ladies' British Open Amateur Championship (again with Anna Nordqvist and Pernilla Lindberg).
+Westrup reached the semi-finals of the 2007 Ladies' British Open Amateur Championship, and finished third with Anna Nordqvist and Pernilla Lindberg in the team competition.
+Paired with Nordqvist, she won her final game against the Netherlands 6 & 4 to capture the 2008 European Ladies' Team Championship.